MaxTour logo

 Primary Item (H2)

-Death Valley is a stunning destination known for its extreme landscapes and unique natural beauty.
-But when should you not go to Death Valley?
+Death Valley is a captivating destination known for its striking landscapes and extreme weather conditions.
+But When should you not go to Death Valley?

-The short answer is during the summer months, especially from June to August, when temperatures can reach dangerous levels.
-Visiting during this time can be uncomfortable and even hazardous, particularly for those unprepared for the intense heat.
+The simple answer is during the summer months, particularly from June to August, when temperatures can become dangerously high.
+For those unprepared, visiting Death Valley during this time can be uncomfortable and even hazardous due to the intense heat.

 Why You Should Avoid Summer